KxSystems/solace/README.md

 ### EndPoint Management

 These functions may be used to create or destroy endpoints from the KDB+ application.
-In some deployments, end points may already be created for you by an admin.
+In some deployments, end-points may already be created for you by an admin.
-*Endpoint management must be enabled for the user in order to use this functionality*
+*NOTE: Endpoint management must be enabled for the user in order to use this functionality*

 ```
 .solace.createEndpoint[options;provFlags]